villesci/quantmarineecolab.github.io/join/index.md

 # <i class="fas join"></i>Join the Lab

+Our [lab handbook](https://github.com/QuantMarineEcoLab/lab-onboarding/blob/main/qmel-onboarding.md) is a living document and lays out expectations of lab members.

 All lab members must:
 - Be decent human beings (we don’t work with jerks)